kilroy-code/flexstore/README.md

 ### ImmutableCollection

-The tag for these are automatically produced as the hash of their contents. (`anImmutableCollection.store(tag, data) ignores the tag and can be ommitted) So if you change anything at all, it's a different object with a different tag.
+The tag for these are automatically produced as the hash of their contents. (`anImmutableCollection.store(tag, data)` ignores the tag and can be ommitted) So if you change anything at all, it's a different object with a different tag.
 If store() is called on something that already exists, it will not be overridden, and the original author's signature is preserved.
 I.e., the first author "wins", and that is the signature and timestamp that is preserved.
 The hashing is done _after_ any encryption, so the same payload encrypted for different teams creates different tags.
+However, a later `remove()` _does_ get respected (as long as the new signature is from the correct `owner`).

 When synchronizing, the two storage services exchange a list of the [tag, timestamp] pairs that they have in their copy of the collection.
 Each side then retrieves each of the tags that it does not have at all, or which is _not newer_ than the one they have.
 In the second case, we have the same payload data, but we get the other side's signature anyway so that the author and timestamp are the same on both systems.
 This can occur when two unconnected devices both save the same exact data locally.